gnucoop/gic/core/src/components/action-sheet/readme.md

 ### `onWillDismiss() => Promise<OverlayEventDetail<any>>`

-Returns a promise that resolves when the action-sheet will dismiss.
+Returns a promise that resolves when the action sheet will dismiss.

 #### Returns